Moun802/CE_Mouna-Zaher-Hajji/HARDWARE.md

 # Hardware Components for MAX30102 Heartbeat Sensor Project

 ## 1. MAX30102 Sensor
-- **Description:** Measures heart rate and oxygen saturation using infrared and red LEDs.
+- **Overview:** Measures heart rate and oxygen saturation using infrared and red LEDs.
 Communicates via I2C and works with 1.8V–3.3V voltage.
+- **Description:** This sensor works by being in contact with skin, preferably a thin part of the body, such as a fingertip or an earlobe.
+Let's see how it works in more detail.
+The amount of Hemoglobing, an oxygen carrier protein, in our blood varies between heart beats.
+This protein also absorbs infrared light.
+Hence, by sending infrared light into the skin and measuring the amount that is reflected, using a photoreceptor, the sensor can measure the changes in Hemoglobin levels and see a pattern that matches our heart beat.
+This method of heart-rate measurement is called Photoplethysmography (PPG).
+This sensor can also measure oxygen saturation by pulse oximetry, a method that used two lights: infrared (880nm) and red light (660nm).
+This is possible because oxygenated hemoglobin absorbs more infrared light while deoxygenated hemoglobin absorbs more red light.
+Similar to the heart rate measurement, the sensor sends both wavelengths of light into the skin and compares the amount of red and infrared light absorbed.
+This allows it to calculate the percentage of hemoglogin that carries oxygen.
 ## 2. Bidirectional Logic Level Converter
 - **Description:** Safely converts logic signals (electrical signals) between 5V (Arduino) and 3.3V (MAX30102) to prevent damage. *See the last section for more detail*